QutEcoacoustics/workbench-client/README.md

 #### Unit tests

 This project has a number of options when it comes to testing.
-For development we utilize the chrome browser for testing, however the application should support the following browsers: Chrome, Firefox, Edge, Opera, Safari.
+For development we utilize the chrome browser for testing, however the application should support the following browsers: Chrome, Firefox, Edge.

 Development Testing: